Skip to content

 You’ll also see this in the city’s coat of arms.

-The port is still a hive of activity, especially with tourists, and is often referred to now as the harbour.
+The port is still a hive of activity, especially with tourists, and is often referred to now as the harbor.

 But Bordeaux is also a city of culture.
 It was Eleanor of Aquitaine, one of the most influential figures of the Middle Ages, who left an indelible mark on the city.